cookies.Cookie

 Type

-Values of this type are objects, which can contain the following properties:
+Values of this type are objects that can contain these properties:

 domain

-A string representing the domain the cookie belongs to (e.g. "www.google.com", "example.com").
+A string representing the domain the cookie belongs to (e.g., "www.google.com" or "example.com").

 expirationDate Optional